Coalburn

-Coalburn is a village in South Lanarkshire, Scotland, UK.
+Coalburn is a village in South Lanarkshire, Scotland.
 It is located near the villages of Auchlochan, Bankend and Braehead.

 History

 The opencast mine that opened in the village in the late 1980s became the biggest mine in Europe by the early 1990s.

-In 2010 the population was 1267.
+In 2010 the village had a population of 1,267.
+This declined to 1,220 in a mid 2020 estimate.

-Coalburn is twinned with Feuchtwangen in Germany and Fanny Bay in Canada.

 Education

 Coalburn Primary is a primary school in Coalburn.
 Their affiliated high school Lesmahagow High School is in the neighbouring town of Lesmahagow.